Cybersecurity Workforce Data Initiative Workshops

 CWDI Workshop #2: Understanding the Knowledge Gaps: What Do We Need to Learn about the Cybersecurity Workforce?

 The United States needs better data on the cybersecurity workforce.
-However, there is much debate about what types of information would be most useful.
+However, there is much debate about what types of information would be the most useful.
 Understanding the professional pathways of cybersecurity workers and the skills they hold in various roles is a priority.
 Having a better understanding of the on-ramps and advancements in cybersecurity careers may help additional workers transition into the field.
-Stakeholders are also seeking data that will help them in understanding cybersecurity workforce needs from the employer perspective, better identifying what skills and qualifications U.S. employers want, and understanding how employers are currently filling those roles.
-Please join us to hear more about the types of data the CWDI has identified as missing and may collect in a potential federal data collection effort and provide feedback on what information is most needed.
+Stakeholders are also seeking data that will help them in understanding cybersecurity workforce needs from the employer perspective, better identifying what skills and qualifications U.S. employers want and understanding how employers are currently filling those roles.
+This workshop provided multiple perspectives on these knowledge gaps, alongside discussions about how the CWDI may prioritize and address these data needs.

 • Akash Kaura from LinkedIn